"I am Catherine Locke Whitford, and I am a full-blooded Cornish woman."

 Now, that’s pasties with a SHORT A, don’t get confused.
 Pasties with a short A are the stuffed pie crusts of the Cornish tradition.
 Pasties with a long a, that's what the strippers wear.

-My fatherly, who was a farmer, would cut fence posts in the wintertime.
+My father would cut fence posts in the wintertime.
 So mother would make a large pasty, like in a 9-by-13 pan.
-On two thirds of it she’d lay out the regular ingredients, meat and potatoes and so forth, but in the other third… if she had fresh apples in the basement, or fresh pears, she'd slice those up with a dot of sugar and butter.
+On two thirds of it she’d lay out the regular ingredients, meat and potatoes and so forth, but in the other third…if she had fresh apples in the basement, or fresh pears, she'd slice those up with a dot of sugar and butter.
 Then when she brought the crust over, she’d just set the side of her hand down between the two so that the juices didn't commingle.
 Then, there out cutting fence posts he’d have his main meal, and his dessert, too!"

 "A Cornish Bard is someone selected to be an ambassador of the Cornish traditions.
 Being a bard means that you are inspirational, and you promote and try to keep the Cornish heritage alive.
 That's what I do.
 The invitation came out of the clear blue sky.
 You can’t request to be a bard, they just have to hear about you.